c25vd3k/VG9reW9fbGVjdHVyZV9zZXJpZXM/README.md

 - Start Using

 Note, if you have problem with "name already exists", you can run:
-- In Linux: `docker stop ece4078-prac && docker rm ece4078-prac`
+- In Linux: `docker stop tokyo-rl && docker rm tokyo-rl`
-- In Windows Powershell: `docker stop ece4078-prac; docker rm ece4078-prac`
+- In Windows Powershell: `docker stop tokyo-rl; docker rm tokyo-rl`

 This is a video of my attempt